 And that, to me, is the insult.
 That I’m supposed to tiptoe around someone – not because they’ve shown immaturity, but because a number on their birth certificate has triggered someone else’s projection.
 It’s like being asked to wear gloves when shaking someone’s hand, “just in case”.

-But what truly grates me – what really ignites my disdain – are the self-righteous ones.
+What truly irks me – what really ignites my disdain – are the self-righteous ones.
 The ones who speak with absolute certainty, as if their worldview is not just valid, but the only acceptable one.

 Let’s talk about the word they love to wield: “grooming”.